-As mentioned above, SoapUI projects are managed as standard NetBeans projects.
-To create a new SoapUI project, select the New Project -> SOA -> Web Service Testing Project option:
+As mentioned above, ReadyAPIjects are managed as standard NetBeans projects.
+To create a new ReadyAPIject, select the New Project -> SOA -> Web Service Testing Project option:

 After selecting "Next", one will be prompted to create the project, together with options for: